qmorineau/particle_system/README.md

 ## Overview

-**particle-system** is a real-time GPU-driven particle simulator built with Modern OpenGL.
+**particle_system** is a real-time GPU-driven particle simulator built with Modern OpenGL.
 The entire simulation runs on the GPU via **compute shaders**, no particle data ever touches the CPU at runtime.

 The project focuses on: